saranyadurairaju/Module1-Final-Assignment-Analysis/README.md

 * Applying Filter for a better view.
 * Calculating the Average and Percentage amounts from Goal and Pledge amounts.
-* Dividing the Category into Parent & Sub categories.
+* Dividing the Category into Parent & Subcategories.
 * Converting Timestamps to a readable format using formula.

 ![Newly created_Columns](https://github.com/saranyadurairaju/Module1-Final-Assignment-Analysis/blob/main/Converted_Columns.png)

 ### Analysis of Outcomes Based on Launch Date

-However we catagorize the data, its difficult to come for a conclusion without visualization.
+However, we categorize the existing data, it's difficult to come for a conclusion without visualization.
 So, we need to use Pivot and other Formulas to have this visualization.

-* Using a pivot table, we are comparing the outcomes based on every month as the "Created Date" plays a important role in campaign.
+* Using a pivot table, we are comparing the outcomes based on every month as the "Created Date" plays an important role in campaign.

 * We are slicing the data based on Parent Category and Years to find which category will give more success for Louise.